 My pediatrician and yours would probably say something different, too.
 We’ve worked with pediatricians as clients even.

 This is why reading all of these different opinions made my head spin and I wrote my own book on baby sleep (to save other parents time and money).
 No, I don’t have THE answer.
-I actually keep the option open that YOU can find the answer that works best for you!
+I actually keep the option open that YOU can find the answer that works best for you and your baby!
 Surprise!